-The good news is that there are measures you can take to reduce that 71 day payment window and get paid much sooner – perhaps even with a deposit or pre-payment when a quote is agreed or there and then when a job is completed.
+The good news is that there are measures you can take to reduce the 71-day payment window and get paid much sooner.
+Perhaps even with a deposit or pre-payment when a quote is agreed or there and then when a job is completed.

 This is provided, of course, you select the right jobbing software app for your trades business.

 The age of cash payments and waiting around for a bank transfer to turn up is declining.
 Whilst these more traditional methods still exist, the digital age is making it possible for electronic payments to be taken even more quickly.

 Most job management apps now have inbuilt links to card processors such as Stripe or Square.

-These act like traditional credit card payment processing services like WorldPay but they are free to sign up to, don’t charge a monthly fee and only charge a commission when you actually use their system to take a payment.
+These act like traditional credit card payment processing services like WorldPay but they are free to sign up.
+Don’t charge a monthly fee and only charge a commission when you use the system.